coding-for-designers/Fall-2021-Syllabus/Activity—Hello World Codepen.md

 ## Saving your work
 (Optional) Create a Codepen account to save your pen

-Save your HTML code as a local `.htm` file on your computer in the next activity—[Activity - Hello World Local File](Activity%20-%20Hello%20World%20Local%20File.md)
+Save your HTML code as a local `.htm` file on your computer in the next activity—[Activity—Local Website](Activity—Local%20Website.md)